Fire breaks out at iconic Tiffany's jewellery store in NYC

 The building reopened in April after renovations, including a new main floor showcasing the store's jewellery.

+Tiffany & Co said the fire was now out and the shop would reopen later on Thursday after approval from officials.

-It featured in the 1961 film Breakfast at Tiffany's, starring Audrey Hepburn, and contains art by Damien Hirst.
+The building featured in the 1961 film Breakfast at Tiffany's, starring Audrey Hepburn, and contains art by Damien Hirst.

+Hepburn's famous scene outside the store was incorporated into the new design through a video within a window display.

 Alongside a museum space, the store's façade - which dates back to 1940 - has an Atlas statue and clock above revolving doors, which were all recently refurbished to an original design.